Azure-Samples/media-services-v3-node-tutorials/README.md

 If you plan to use the DRM sample, you will need to generate a random base64 "DRM_SYMMETRIC_KEY" to use in the .env file as well.
 To get the exact values, follow [Access APIs](https://docs.microsoft.com/azure/media-services/latest/access-api-cli-how-to).

-5. Open **Terminal** in VS Code (Ctrl+Shift+`), make sure you are in the "AMSV3Samples" folder and execute the following command to download all the required npm packages.
+5. Open **Terminal** in VS Code (Ctrl+Shift+`), make sure you are in the root folder with the package.json file and execute the following command to download all the required npm packages.

     ```
     npm install